zhengjul/RAWR/RAWR-tutorial.md

 ### Website Install

 We provide the codebase to set up a RAWR web server to run on your local host.
 Users can directly use the web server for small dataset analysis.
 The limitation of the web server is 50Mb of the input alignment with no more than 50 taxa.
-First, please make sure your local host's operating system is one of the following: Linux, Apple OSX, and Windows.
+First, please make sure your local host's operating system is one of the following: Linux, Apple OSX, or Windows 10.
 Also make sure you have set `python` to link to Python3 and make sure to install the following python dependencies:
 ```
 pip install ete3==3.1.2
 pip install PyQt5==5.11.3